 - a.
+"Incidental Use" means occasional utilization of University property outside the course and scope of employment for limited amounts of time. - b.
 "Intellectual Property" refers to any material capable of legal protection (copyright, license and patent) arising out of Scholarly Production and includes but is not limited to any discovery, invention, process, know-how, design, model, work of authorship, works of art, computer software, mask work, molecular, cellular or organismal biological discoveries or applications, strain, variety or culture of an organism, or portion, modification, translation, or extension of these items.
 It includes marks used in connection with these.
-The term "mark" refers to trademarks, service marks, collective marks, and certification marks. - b.
-"University" means the Arkansas State University System and any entity or activity under the authority of the Board of Trustees of the Arkansas State University System. - c.
-"Scholarly Production" means any research, creative activity, or development activity, which is directly related to the duties and responsibilities for which a person has been compensated by or through the University, or for which facilities owned, operated, or controlled by the University are used. - d.
-"Sponsored Research" means Scholarly Production for which the University has received external support from some third party. - e.
-"Originator" means a person who in the course of Scholarly or Creative Production creates or discovers material that is/becomes Intellectual Property. - f.
-"Copyright" shall be understood to mean that bundle of rights that protect original works of authorship fixed in any tangible medium of expression, now known, or later developed; from which they can be perceived, reproduced, or otherwise communicated, either directly or with the aid of a machine or device.
+The term "mark" refers to trademarks, service marks, collective marks, and certification marks. - bc.
+"University" means the Arkansas State University System, any campus within the Arkansas State University System, and any entity or activity under the authority of the Board of Trustees of the Arkansas State University System. - ed.
+"Scholarly Production" means any research, creative activity, or development activity, which is directly related to the duties and responsibilities for which a person has been compensated by or through the University, or for which facilities owned, operated, or controlled by the University are used. - de."Sponsored Research" means Scholarly Production for which the University has received external support. from some third party. - ef.
+"Originator" means a person who in the course of Scholarly or Creative Production creates or discovers material that is or/becomes Intellectual Property.

-- g.
-"Works of authorship" (including computer programs) include, but are not limited to, the following: literary works; musical works, including any accompanying words; dramatic works, including any accompanying music, pantomimes and choreographic works; pictorial, graphic, and sculptural works (photographs, prints, diagrams, models, and technical drawings); motion pictures and other audiovisual works, sound recordings, and architectural works. - h "Tangible media" include, but are not limited to, books, periodicals, manuscripts, phonographic records, films, slides, tapes, and disks. - i.
+- fg.
+"Copyright" shall be understood to mean that bundle of rights that protect original works of authorship fixed in any tangible medium of expression, now known, or later developed; from which they can be perceived, reproduced, or otherwise communicated, either directly or with the aid of a machine or device. - gh.
+"Works of authorship" (including computer programs) include, but are not limited to, the following: literary works; musical works, including any accompanying words; dramatic works, including any accompanying music, pantomimes and choreographic works; pictorial, graphic, and sculptural works (photographs, prints, diagrams, models, and technical drawings); motion pictures and other audiovisual works, sound recordings, and architectural works. - hi "Tangible media" include, but are not limited to, books, periodicals, manuscripts, phonographic records, films, slides, tapes, and disks. - ij.
 "Patent" shall be understood to mean that bundle of rights that protect inventions or discoveries which constitute any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof; computer software; new and ornamental designs for any useful article; new human-made products; and new animal, plant or other life forms.
-This includes new plant varieties created by sexual reproduction and covered by Plant Variety Protection Certificates for New Cultivars. - j.
-"Royalty-free license" shall be understood to mean an exclusive or nonexclusive, nontransferable license for unrestricted use of the invention, the license being without royalty payments on any subsequent proceeds.
+This includes new plant varieties created by sexual reproduction and covered by Plant Variety Protection Certificates for New Cultivars. - jk.
+"Royalty-free license" shall be understood to mean an exclusive or nonexclusive, nontransferable license for unrestricted use of the invention Intellectual Property, the license being without royalty payments on any subsequent proceeds.